EOSourceRev/EOSource-Revived/README.md

 ## 🔐 Security & Transparency

-EOSource has been completely re-engineered to prioritize security and transparency:
+EOSource has been completely re-worked to prioritize security and transparency:

 - **No Backdoors** – All known backdoors have been removed, ensuring server integrity.
 - **Server Owner Controlled** – There is no code that allows unauthorized shutdowns or remote access.
 Server owners retain full control at all times.